Biden taps ocean scientist Rick Spinrad to run NOAA

 The agency, whose budget has stagnated for the past decade, has a diverse, complex, and demanding portfolio.
 It oversees the National Weather Service, conducts and funds weather and climate research, and operates a constellation of weather satellites as well as a climate data center.
 It also has responsibilities in monitoring and protecting the nation’s coasts, oceans and fisheries.

-Leading an organization the size of NOAA, with about 11,000 employees, will be a first for Spinrad, as will overseeing a budget of around $5 billion which may swell to $6.9 billion, if Biden’s request to increase spending is approved by Congress.
+Leading an organization the size of NOAA, with about 11,000 employees, will be a first for Spinrad, as will be overseeing a budget of around $5 billion, which may swell to $6.9 billion if Biden’s request to increase spending is approved by Congress.

-If confirmed, Spinrad will face numerous challenges that include improving the agency’s flagship weather prediction system which lags its counterparts in Europe, launching a new generation of weather satellites, and upgrading the National Weather Service’s aging and declining information technology infrastructure.
+If confirmed, Spinrad will face numerous challenges that include improving the agency’s flagship weather prediction system which lags behind its counterparts in Europe, launching a new generation of weather satellites, and upgrading the National Weather Service’s aging and declining information technology infrastructure.

-His work also is likely to involve addressing illegal, unreported and unregulated fishing, marine litter and ocean plastics, the health of corals, and keeping fisheries sustainable, while advancing the nation’s “blue economy” of goods and services the oceans provide to coastal communities.
+His work also probably will involve addressing illegal, unreported and unregulated fishing, marine litter and ocean plastics, the health of corals, and keeping fisheries sustainable, while advancing the nation’s “blue economy” of goods and services the oceans provide to coastal communities.

-The agency is expected to face scrutiny over its lack of gender and racial diversity, particularly with Spinrad, who is a White male, at the helm.
+The agency is expected to face scrutiny over its lack of gender and racial diversity, particularly with Spinrad, who is a White man, at the helm.
 A report from the House Science Committee published in March found NOAA employed almost three male scientists for every woman in 2020.
 African Americans are deeply underrepresented.
-Just under 4 percent of its scientists are Black and 1.3 percent are Black women.
+Just under 4 percent of its scientists are Black, and 1.3 percent are Black women.

 Jonathan White, former oceanographer of the Navy and president of the Consortium for Ocean Leadership, wrote in an email that Spinrad has a “strong commitment to advancing diversity and equity in STEM fields.”